Rock Climbing in Nepal

 Bimal Nagar Rock Climbing

-- Located in the southwest direction from Kathmandu, approximately a 5-hour bus journey en route to Pokhara.
+- Located in the southwest direction from Kathmandu, it is approximately a 5-hour bus journey en route to Pokhara.

-- Offers a limited number of fixed routes, including 60m natural rock climbs and four-pitch options.
+- It offers limited fixed routes, including 60-meter natural rock climbs and four-pitch options.

 - Conveniently located just 2 minutes from the road for easy access.